Our vision is to create a new industry of professionals dedicated to building careers of consequence for researchers, scientists, and engineers.

 I see a mindset of scarcity in employees and employers.
 I see a lack of clarity and ineffective communication.

 A founder myself, I know companies don’t intend to hurt the very workers who make them exist.
-The prioritization of profits over people is simply dogma, it doesn’t have to be this way.
+The prioritization of short term profits over people is simply dogma, it doesn’t have to be this way.